Why Are My Magnolia Leaves Curling?

 How to fix it

-Make sure the magnolia gets at least six hours of direct sunlight a day.
+Make sure there is good air exchange around the magnolia.
+Ensure the magnolia gets at least six hours of direct sunlight daily.
+The place where the magnolia grows should not be damp.

 Insects